 The garden unfolds with life's lessons as only nature can give them.
-You come to realize that there is a significant amount of work, a need to become a caretaker to your project – your hopes and dreams for a patch of ground that you soon find is so much more than a project.
-As life takes hold you become aware of balances and parallels, as you struggle to keep your garden alive and protected from weather, insects and wildlife you feel the garden is utterly dependent upon you.
-As the hungry hoards descend upon the garden you learn from them even as you learn from the beneficial visitors, the garden snakes, lady bugs, toads and more that come to assist you with your defense of the life you are fostering.
+You come to realize that there is a significant amount of work, need to become a caretaker to your project – your hopes and dreams for a patch of ground that you soon find are so much more than a plan.
+As life takes hold, you become aware of balances and parallels, as you struggle to keep your garden alive and protected from weather, insects, and wildlife you feel the garden is utterly dependent upon you.
+As the hungry hoards descend upon the garden, you learn from them even as you learn from the beneficial visitors, the garden snakes, ladybugs, toads and more that come to assist you with your defense of the life you are fostering.

-The rewards of all the gardeners time and experience is uplifting, as a metaphor can easily be drawn between a persons progress from the sprout to the blooming plant which produces.
-It is a life lesson only truly given by nature and learned at the pace and abilty of the individual.
+The rewards of all the gardeners time and experience are uplifting, as a metaphor can easily be drawn between a person's progress from the sprout to the blooming plant which produces.
+It is a life lesson only genuinely given by nature and learned at the pace and ability of the individual.